DetlevCM/lustre-build-instructions/lustre_server_rocky8.10.md

 *Note:*
 *At the time of writing (2024/10), the master branch of the code was used.*
 *This corresponds to lustre 2.16-RC1.
-In thef future it may be necessary to selecte a specific tag.*
+In the future it may be necessary to select a specific tag.*

 The configuration scripts for the lustre source code are prepared using `autogen.sh`